Accredited Online MBA in Accounting

 Accounting MBA program overview

-Convenient, affordable, and fully accredited, the MBA with Accounting focus at Wayne State College will take you to the next level in business knowledge and your accounting career.
-Based on a solid core of graduate-level business topics, the Accounting focus also provides a deeper dive into the accounting world, covering accounting data analysis, fraud examination, governmental and nonprofit accounting and auditing, and an overview of federal tax accounting topics.
+Convenient, affordable, and fully accredited, the MBA Accounting program at Wayne State College will take you to the next level in business knowledge and your accounting career.
+Based on a solid core of graduate-level business topics, the Accounting focus also provides a deeper dive into the accounting world, covering accounting analytics, forensic accounting and fraud examination, governmental and nonprofit accounting and auditing, and an overview of federal tax accounting topics.

 Licensure information: Wayne State College’s MBA with Accounting focus program is considered a pre-licensure program.
 It does not include all of the educational requirements necessary to become a Certified Public Accountant (CPA).
 The courses in this program may be used in combination with other degree programs or individual courses to meet CPA licensing requirements.